 RFS/Celwave/Motorola 633-6A-2B (B=BNC connectors) 50 watt notch filter duplexer.
 Duplexers MUST be tuned to the repeater transmit frequency.
 My duplexer has "TX and "RX" labels for the radio inputs but the duplexer pictured above has "LOW" and "HIGH" input labels which refer to frequency.
 For a "+" offset repeater the transmit frequency is lower than the receive frequency so the TX radio would connect to "Low".
 For a "-" offset repeater the transmit frequency is higher so the TX radio would connect to the "High" input.
 The 2B model shown above has BNC connectors but the 633-6A-2N comes with N connectors.

-Coax: Need two 2 to 3 feet long coax cables from radios to duplexer and a cable from duplexer to antenna.
-I recommend RG-8, RG-213 or RG-214 due to their double copper strand shield which minimizes repeater "desense" from leakage through the coax shield.
+Coax: Need two, 2 to 3 feet long coax cables from radios to duplexer and a cable from duplexer to antenna.
+I recommend LMR400, RG-8, RG-213 or RG-214 due to their double copper strand shield which minimizes repeater "desense" from leakage through the coax shield.
+Don't skimp on cable here.
+RG58 will not hack it and you'll lose a lot of repeater reach due to desense.
 Make sure the cable connectors match your radios, duplexer and antenna.
 The CDM1550 LS+ radios have a female Mini-UHF connector and my duplexer and antenna have female N connectors.
 N connectors are the best RF cable connectors so I purchased a duplexer and antenna with them.
 You can purchase pre-made custom length RG-213 cable with the connectors of your choice from Amazon and ebay.
+I went with super high quality DX Engineering 400MAX Type N Low-Loss 50-ohm Coax Assemblies DXE-400MAXDN025 for the run from duplexer to antenna.

 Radio programming cable and free Motorola CPS programming software: I used this Motorola programming cable for the CDM1550 LS+ radios.
 There is also a generic 8-in-1 USB Programming Cable with a mic connector that also works with Motorola radios.
 The free CPS radio programming software runs on Windows 11 and many older versions of Windows.
 Program the receive frequency in one memory in the RX radio and program the transmit frequency in the TX radio.
 Set transmit power to low to keep from overheating the transmit radio and set transmit and receive audio to flat (required for data modes).
 Also set Radio Configuration/Accessory Configuration/Ignition Sense to On/Off & Ignition.
 Label the radios "Transmit" and "Receive" so you don't get them mixed up (mixing them up can kill a receiver).